nsslol/nsslol/README.md

 - 👀 I’m interested in computers, OSes, and average geek stuff.
 - 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on Rust
-- 📫 How to reach me: add me on discord - sigmagamer123__.1
 - 😄 Pronouns: He/Him